c0d3z3r0/rpi2strap/README.md

 ## I need some Raspbian packages like raspi-config!
 No problem!
 The raspberrypi.org repository is now included in the sources.list.
 If you need packages from there like gpio you have to select them manually in aptitude.
 They will *never* be installed by dependecy because we **don't want to mix them up** with Debian packages.
 We just want to use the repo for some specific packages.
 Btw. raspi-config and rpi-update are already included so please don't install them with aptitude.

+## I want wheezy instead of jessie
+Open the script with vim and type `:%s/jessie/wheezy`.
+Then close vim with `:wq`.
+That's it.

 ## Warnings
 rpi2strap is only working for Raspberry Pi 2.
 Every prior versions like B or B+ are **NOT SUPPORTED!** This is because pi2 is armv7 while earlier boards have armv6 which isn't supported by Debian armhf.